savonet/liquidsoap/doc/content/cookbook.md

 ### Switch-based transitions
 The switch-based operators (`switch`, `fallback` and `random`) support transitions.
 For every child, you can specify a transition function computing the output stream when moving from one child to another.
 This function is given two `source` parameters: the child which is about to be left, and the new selected child.
 The default transition is `fun (a,b) -> b`, it simply relays the new selected child source.

 Transitions have limited duration, defined by the `transition_length` parameter.
-Transition duration can be overriden by passing a metadata.
+Transition duration can be overridden by passing a metadata.
 Default field for it is `"liq_transition_length"` but it can also be set to a different value via the `override` parameter.

 Here are some possible transition functions: